manish-in-java/spring-jpa-hibernate/README.md

 The following concepts are currently demonstrated:

 * Perform CRUD operations against a relational database using Spring Data JPA repositories.
-See [`LibraryRepository.java`](src/main/java/org/example/data/library/LibraryRepository.java)
+See [`LibraryRepository.java`](src/main/java/org/example/data/library/LibraryRepository.java).
 * Find size of a mapped collection without having to load all elements in the collection.
-See [`QuizPersistenceTest.java`](src/test/java/com/sample/data/quiz/QuizPersistenceTest.java)
+See [`QuizPersistenceTest.java`](src/test/java/com/sample/data/quiz/QuizPersistenceTest.java).
 * Two `EntityManager`s.
-See [`springContext.xml`](src/main/resources/springContext.xml)
+See [`springContext.xml`](src/main/resources/springContext.xml).
 * Manual assignment of entity identifiers.
-See [`Invoice.java`](src/main/java/org/example/domain/billing/Invoice.java)
+See [`Invoice.java`](src/main/java/org/example/domain/billing/Invoice.java).
+* JTA transactions with Bitronix.
+See [`springContext.xml`](src/main/resources/springContext.xml) for Bitronix configuration.

 # License
 This sample application and its associated source code in its entirety is being made